Airstack-xyz/docs/guides/solana/token-balances.md

 ## Get All ERC20s Owned By Solana Address

-You can fetch all ERC20 tokens on Ethereum, Base, Zora, and other [Airstack supported chains](../overview.md#supported-chains) owned by any Solana address:
+You can fetch all ERC20 tokens on Ethereum, Base, Zora, and other [Airstack-supported chains](../overview.md#supported-chains) owned by any Solana address:

 {% hint style="info" %}
 For fetching ERC20 tokens owned across **multiple chains**, check out [**Cross-Chain Queries**](../basics/cross-chain-queries.md).